dr563105/mlops-project-grocery-sales/README.md

 ## Machine Learning

 ### Data Cleaning/preprocessing
-The training dataset contains data from 2016.
+The training dataset contains data from 2016 to July, 2017.
 This data was used to predict the future sales in 2017.
-However, in our case we will use the same trained model to predict current(2022) sales.

-Since in year 2016, the feature `onpromotion` contains lot of null values, we eliminate them and store only data from 2017.

 ### Feature Engineering
 Using the preprocess data, we compute new features.